ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog =

+= [4.35.2] 18.07.2017 =
+* Fix: Multiple default roles (if defined at URE's settings) are selected automatically at 'add-new-user' page.
+* Update: Code enhancement for protection of users with 'administrator' role from each other.
+Current user can see his own record and edit own profile.

 = [4.35.1] 10.07.2017 =
 * Fix: "Grant Roles" button at the bottom of "Users" page did not work as had the same ID as a similar button at the top of this page.
 * Update: when bbPress plugin is active, "Grant Roles" does not revoke bbPress role granted to user anymore.